yakavetsiv/ac-bo-hackathon.github.io/index.md

 ## Logistics

-The event will take place virtually, using a combination of **video conferencing** ([virtual Gather space](https://app.gather.town/events/aWWEyxSfRJGgvVwT3rSA)) for meetings and seminars, and **discussion forums**
+The event will take place virtually, using a combination of **video conferencing** ([virtual Gather space](https://app.gather.town/events/aWWEyxSfRJGgvVwT3rSA)) for meetings and seminars and **discussion forums**
 ([Discourse](https://accelerated-discovery.discourse.group/), [Slack](https://join.slack.com/share/enQtNjY0MDE3Njc1NjYxMS01NjJlYWJlNTY1ZDcwYTYxMTRhMTIzYTI4NDRlMmY3NzI2MjlmOGQ0NWQzY2RhZTQwMTQ4YjMxNGIwYjNiMmRj)) for ongoing comms.

 <!-- [AC Discord](https://discord.gg/gZPKDH3pWU) -->

 ## Outputs

-By the end of the event, in addition to engaging applying and developing algorithms, benchmarks, creating tutorials, describing real-world applications, and other projects, we hope you will have formed new connections, learned new skills, and been inspired with new ideas!
+By the end of the event, in addition to applying and developing algorithms, benchmarks, creating tutorials, describing real-world applications, and other projects, we hope you will have formed new connections, learned new skills, and been inspired with new ideas!
 We will also be working towards a scholarly article[<sup>(?)</sup>][faq]{:title="What is required for me to participate in the scholarly article?"}, and we hope you will be able to contribute to this effort.

 {% else %}